-The staff at Blue Coat School would like to take this opportunity to welcome your family, as you will soon be joining the Blue Coat family.
+The staff at Blue Coat School would like to take this opportunity to welcome your family as you will soon be joining our school.

-You will no doubt be a little anxious about your child making the transition from primary to secondary school, but hopefully you will also be looking forward to taking this new and exciting next step with them.
+You will no doubt be a little anxious about making the transition to a new school, but hopefully you will also be looking forward to taking this new and exciting next step.

 As a church school, Blue Coat has its own distinctive atmosphere and we encourage all our students to succeed within a supportive and nurturing Christian environment.
-Our values of Care, Hard work, Respect, Integrity, Servanthood and Togetherness are central to all that we do.
-We inspire our students to become honest and reliable members of society, to be young people ready to make a worthwhile contribution to this rapidly changing world and we encourage them to find a personal faith, which will sustain them throughout future life.
-We are an inclusive school that welcomes all students of all faiths and none.
+We inspire our students to become honest and reliable members of society, to be young people ready to make a worthwhile contribution to this rapidly-changing world and we encourage them to find a personal faith, which will sustain them throughout future life.

-Our staff will guide students through their school life and the challenges of university, apprenticeships and the world of work.
+Our staff will guide students through their school life and the challenges of university and the world of work.